 1.THE HERITAGE AREA OF GEORGETOWN

 On day 1 of this Penang itinerary for 3 days, it’s best to explore the core heritage area of Georgetown first as this is what forms the heart and soul of Penang and has most of the places to see.
-It’s a walk through history here as you will come across Chinese temples, old colonial buildings, museums, mansions, churches along with the incredible street art scattered all through this area.
+It’s a walk through history here as you will come across Chinese temples, old colonial buildings, museums, mansions, churches along with the incredible street art scattered all throughout this area.

 Some of the best things to do in Georgetown include:

-• Visit the Khoo Kongsi clan house and temple which has beautiful and intricate designs.
+- Visit the Khoo Kongsi clan house and temple which has beautiful and intricate designs.

-• Take a guided tour at The Blue Mansion (also a boutique hotel).
-Book tickets here.
+- Take a guided tour at The Blue Mansion (also a boutique hotel).
+Book Tickets Here.

-• Check out the Clan Jetties which are basically small villages on stilts present on the waterfront.
+- Check out the Clan Jetties which are basically small villages on stilts present on the waterfront.

 2.LUNCH AT ONE OF GEORGETOWN’S POPULAR RESTAURANTS